nilbus/handoff/GT_FHIR_API_Reference.md

 ## Sample GT FHIR API Calls

-Note that the machine making calls to the GT FHIR API must be connected to the GT network, or it will not receive a response.
+Note that the machine making calls to the GT FHIR API must be connected to the GT network, or it will not receive a response (instructions for VPN-ing into the GT network here:  http://oit.gatech.edu/service/vpn/vpn-service-remote-access).

 One problem is the GT FHIR API seems to be returning JSON files instead of the text directly, which Bo asked about on Piazza here but it wasn't addressed: https://piazza.com/class/i4eoysegvxp2db?cid=202